MolSSI/QCFractal/docs/qcfractal/source/flow.rst

 compute resources is not something easily conveyed by text.
 We have created flowchart diagrams to help explain what happens from the time Portal invokes a call to Fractal, to the time that Fractal finishes handling the request.
-These diagrams are simplified to not show every procedure and middleware called, but instead to provide a visual aid to what is happening to help understanding.
+These diagrams are simplified to not show every routine and middleware call, but instead to provide a visual aid to what is happening to help understanding.

 .. _flowchart_add_compute: